 Paul Paccione (1952) is an American composer born and raised in Brooklyn, New York.
+His music is noted for its lyricism, distinctive orchestration, contrapuntal refinement and clarity of expression.
 Paccione’s love of the popular music of the 1950's and 60’s awakened his initial musical interests.
 While studying classical guitar, at the Mannes College of Music (B.M., 1974), his first-year music theory teacher, composer Eric Richards, first introduced him to the world of modern music – inspiring and encouraging him to begin composing.
 This, in addition to Paccione’s own desire to express himself in sound, led to his decision to begin studies in music composition.
 He shortly thereafter began private composition studies with composer Harley Gaber – from whom he learned to trust his musical instincts.
 He continued his composition studies at the University of California, San Diego (M.A., 1977), and studied composition, privately, with composer Kenneth Gaburo.
 His studies with Gaburo focused primarily on the numerous potentials in musical text setting.
 He later studied composition with composer/conductor William Hibbard, at the University of Iowa (PhD, 1984) and was Hibbard's assistant at the Center for New Music.
 It was by way of Hibbard’s impeccable ear for pitch relationships and orchestration that Paccione first began to discover his own compositional voice.
 Intermittently, he studied composition with Pauline Oliveros, Bernard Rands and Ralph Shapey.

 Other than his teachers, the composers of the twentieth-century whose music and thought have had significant influence on his own music and thought include: Igor Stravinsky (for the clarity of his orchestration and his deeply felt awareness of the importance of a living musical tradition), Anton Webern (for both the contrapuntal rigor of his music, as well as his belief in musical structure as an organic process), Erik Satie (for his restraint), Morton Feldman (for his meticulous sense of instrumentation in conjunction with exact pitch placement, as well as his trust in his own musical intuitions), and John Cage (for his never ending sense of experimentation and his openness to all forms of compositional influence that exist outside of music, including literature, painting, and philosophy).
 In addition, Paccione has maintained a sustained interest and attachment to the vocal music of the Renaissance, particularly English Renaissance music.